-Agriculture, Forestry and Fishing employs more of Western Downs Regional Council area’s resident workforce than any other industry sector.
+Agriculture, Forestry and Fishing employs more of the Western Downs Regional Council area's resident workforce than any other industry sector.

 Industry sector data identifies the industries in which the residents of an area work either within the residing area or elsewhere.
-Comparing the industry sectors in which Western Downs Regional Council area residents are employed in the industry sectors that are located in Western Downs Regional Council area, indicates whether an economy draws on the skills offered by its own residents, or on a different set of skills imported from elsewhere in the region.
+Comparing the industry sectors in which the Western Downs Regional Council area residents are employed in the industry sectors that are located in the Western Downs Regional Council area, indicates whether an economy draws on the skills offered by its own residents, or on a different set of skills imported from elsewhere in the region.

-Industry sector statistics in Western Downs Regional Council area are influenced by a range of factors including:
+Industry sector statistics in the Western Downs Regional Council area are influenced by a range of factors including:

 - The economic base and employment opportunities available within commuting distance;